SiddharthChopra28/optimusReminder/README.md

 reminder to switch GPU when plugged in and plugged out

 requirements:
-power
-easygui
+pip install power easygui

 on arch linux:
   optimus-manager (optional)